-To model the constraints of link activation, we associate with each link $l$ a subset $\mc I(l)$ of $2^{\mc L}$, called the \emph{collision set} of $l$.
-If link $l$ is active in timeslot $t$, the signal transmitted by $\tx_l$ propagates to $\rx_l$ in timeslot $t+D(\tx_l,\rx_l)$.
-Each subset of links in the collision set $\mc I(l)$ may affect the reception of node $\rx_l$.
-In general, when link $l$ is active in timeslot $t$, we say a \emph{collision occurs} if for a subset $\phi \in \mc I(l)$, each link $l'\in \phi$ is active in the timeslot $t+D(\tx_l,\rx_l)-D(\tx_{l'},\rx_l)$, i.e., the signal transmitted by $\tx_{l'}$ propagates to $\rx_l$ in timeslot $t+D(\tx_l,\rx_l)$.
-In other words, when all the links in $\phi$ are active at certain timeslots so that their signals all propagate to node $\rx_l$ at the same timeslot by $l$, the transmission of link $l$ in timeslot $t$ fails, i.e., a collision occurs.
+To incorporate the constraints of link activation, we assign to each link $l$ a subset $\mc I(l)$ of $2^{\mc L}$, called the \emph{collision set} of $l$.
+Each subset of links in the collision set $\mc I(l)$ has the potential to impact the reception of node $\rx_l$.
+In general, when link $l$ is active in timeslot $t$, we declare that a \emph{collision occurs} if there exists a subset $\theta \in \mc I(l)$ such that each link $l'\in \theta$ is also active in timeslot $t+D(\tx_l,\rx_l)-D(\tx_{l'},\rx_l)$, i.e., the signal transmitted by $\tx_{l'}$ propagates to $\rx_l$ in the timeslot $t+D(\tx_l,\rx_l)$.
+In other words, when all the links in $\theta$ are active in specific timeslots such that their signals simultaneously propagate to node $\rx_l$ at the same timeslot $t+D(\tx_l,\rx_l)$, the transmission of link $l$ in timeslot $t$ fails due to a collision.